Blu-Tiger/ymage/README.md

 - [ ] Remove unnecessary comments/code.
     ↻ In Progress: █▒▒▒▒▒▒▒▒▒

+- [ ] Change some ui colors and add logo in the appbar.

 - [ ] Add the possibility to share images and liks from other apps to this app.